lateef-taiwo/ANSIBLE-PROJECTS/ansible-config-artifact/README.md

 ### Step 2 – Refactor Ansible code by importing other playbooks into site.yml

-Before starting to refactor the codes, ensure that you have pulled down the latest code from master (main) branch, and created a new branch, name it refactor.
+Before starting to refactor the codes, ensure that you have pulled down the latest code from master (main) branch, and created a new branch, named it refactor.

 Let see code re-use in action by importing other playbooks.